ChristianSi/lytspel/README.md

 * The spelling «uer» is used in words that are typically spoken with /ju:r/ or /jUr/ in RP, with /Ur/ in GA, e.g. «duering, nuerel» ‹during, neural›
 * «our» /aUr/ as in «flour, our» ‹flour, our *or* hour›
-* «ur» /3:/ as in «turn, purfect, furst, con'surn, obzur'vaition» ‹...perfect, first, concern, observation›.
+* «ur» /3:/ as in «turn, furst, con'surn, obzur'vaition» ‹...first, concern, observation›.
 This sound only occurs before «r» and can be considered a stronger (and often stressed) variant of the schwa.
 * «urr» /Vr/ as in «hurri, current» ‹hurry...›
 * «yr» is spoken /aI@`/ at the end of words (e.g. «fyr, in'spyr» ‹fire, inspire›), /aIr/ elsewhere (e.g. «vyruss, yreni, spyrel» ‹virus, irony,